 Regalia Orders

-Caps, gowns and hoods may be purchased at the University of Georgia Bookstore.
-Contact the Bookstore at 706-542-3171 or via email for purchasing information.
+Caps, gowns and hoods may be purchased online from Jostens.
+Please click the button below for purchasing information.
 Announcements can be ordered online from Jostens.

-Please note: If you order your academic regalia from someone other than the UGA Bookstore, the UGA Bookstore will not be able to assist you with missing or replacement items.
+Please note: If you order your academic regalia from someone other than Jostens, they will not be able to assist you with missing or replacement items.

 Diplomas